-Branching from other depots
+Branch from other depots

-You can branch files from other stream depots, classic depots, or remote depots.
-If you populate the mainline by branching, Perforce preserves the connection between the revision history of the source and target files.
+You can branch files from other stream depots, classic depots, or remote depots into a stream.
+If you populate the mainline by branching, Helix preserves the connection between the revision history of the source and target files.
 Your workspace must be set to one associated with the target stream (example: p4 set P4CLIENT=bruno_projectX_main).